 The fastest path to becoming millionaires for Canadians with average paying salaries is to invest in the stock market.
 Historically, it has been one of the best wealth-building tools in the world.

-Once you start actively buying and selling, your chances of becoming rich in Canada significantly decline.
+Once you start actively buying and selling constantly, your chances of becoming rich in Canada significantly decline.
 The only people that benefit from this type of activity in the stock market are the brokerages.

 Tax shelter your investments